Not so many treatment options

 The International Essential Tremor Foundation

 Essential Tremor is often confused with Parkinson’s disease although it’s eight times more common, affecting an estimated 10 million Americans and millions more worldwide.
-But essential tremor is more than just a tremor.
+But it is more than just a tremor.
 Because of stereotypes and a lack of awareness, many people with ET never seek medical care.

 - Induced by an acute i.p injection of harmaline, the ET mouse shows specific and stable oscillatory activities in the 30-55 Hz frequency range in the primary motor cortex and in the cerebellum.